Francis Bruins - Game Design

 Balancing

-I worked on game balance for Iron Harvest, from beta to the last patch.
-Player feedback and telemetry data were the key insights into the state of the game at any given point.
+I worked on game balance for Iron Harvest, from the beta to the last patch.
+Player feedback and telemetry data were our gateway to key insights into the state of the game at any given point.
 While AAA RTS games have teams dedicated to game balance, KING Art’s limited resources in this field provided a great learning experience.
-Understanding what key elements drive the fairness of the game, which changes could cause instability, and looking at balance from both a context and value perspective became the key ways we could work effectively within our constraints while ensuring fairness.
+Understanding what key elements drive the fairness of the game, which changes could cause instability, and looking at balance from both a context and value perspective became the key ways we could work effectively within our constraints while ensuring fairness. |

 Resource system rebalancing

 During development of Iron harvest, I investigated the in-match economy.
 We noticed that many matches seemed to progress very equally until suddenly one player was doing much better than the other.
 I created an Excel sheet to transfer match data into workable values, which tracked resource income at all points throughout the match.
 We could then adjust the income values to simulate what kinds of numbers would have lead to a different result.
 By doing this we gained deep insights into the weaknesses and strengths of our in-match economy.
-I did an overhaul of resource point income and unit costs to address the issues we found and ever since, the economy has been a much more stable part of the game.
+I did an overhaul of resource point income and unit costs to address the issues we found and ever since, the economy has been a much more stable part of the game. |

 Autobattle

 For Iron Harvest’s Worldmap mode we wanted to have an autobattle feature to allow players to skip fights from which the outcome is very likely already known (an easy win for example).
 The system is made up of two components, the evaluation of winchance and the generation of the outcome.
 The AI and player are evaluated differently: the player has an inherit advantage that is difficult to actually spot while playing.
 A key reason for this advantage is that actual randomness feels very unfair.
+The generation of the outcome (win/lose and army casualties) is based on a very complex formula that matches the outcome to an experience we think fits best to the game and feature.
+There is randomness in a range based on bell curves, to ensure very (un)lucky results happen infrequently. |

 Metagame progression

 A key issue with finding the right values for metagame progression is that the number of players interacting with that system in unique ways vastly outnumber testing capabilities.
 I used Excel to create a simulation of how different player profiles would play through the game.
-Based on the profiles partially random progression through the game was rolled out.
-The sheet could generate hundreds of playthroughs in very little time, allowing us to see how players with different interest would level up, acquire XP and gain rewards.
+We estimated different playertypes playing through the game in differen ways (e.g. a player with a love for multiplayer will play different content in different ways then someone who loves campaigns).
+The sheet could generate hundreds of playthroughs in very little time, allowing us to see how players with different interest would level up, acquire XP and gain rewards. |

 Porting Iron Harvest to Playstation and Xbox